khangmach/fle-home/README.md

 Short URL for the site is [http://leq.ngo](http://leq.ngo)

-ping @carinediaz for text changes and @khangmach for technical changes and deployment of changes
+Ping @carinediaz to review content changes and @khangmach to review design changes.

 ## Environment Setup